Young Economist of the Year 2021 competition

 Students do not need to be studying economics to be able to enter and entrants do not have to be members of RES.

 A guidance note on essay writing is available here.
-Students are asked to write an essay of up to 1,000 words excluding references on one of five topics:
+Students were asked to write an essay of up to 1,000 words excluding references on one of five topics:

 - When, if ever, is it a good idea for central banks to set interest rates below zero?